-Masks and sanitiser business is booming ever since COVID-19 arrived.
+The masks and sanitiser business is booming ever since COVID-19 arrived.
 Even Salman Khan started making one.
 This business, however, is nothing compared to the vaccines business that a lot of companies are fighting for at the moment.
 It has the potential to make overnight billionaires if the companies win government contracts.
 That is a huge motivator for excellence and hard work.
 It also however poses a great risk of corruption in medicine.
 As is the case with all things, chest-thumping nationalism has infiltrated the inner bounds of the science of vaccines and the results, I’m sorry to report, are very frightening.

 What the hell does 110% and 200% safe even mean?

 Does it mean this vaccine will give other powers on top of making you resistant to the coronavirus?
 Will Covaxin add 2 inches to your sausage AND fight the coronavirus?
 Or give you powers so you never forget what you came in the room for?
 It makes no sense for these arbitrary figures to be thrown around in a sector that is claiming to cure a pandemic.
-This kind of claims is only acceptable among teenager couples.
+This kind of claim is only acceptable among teenage couples.

 Nibba: I love you

 This kind of hyperbole should only be left to the kids and politicians, it has no place in science.
 Science and sentimentality are seldom compatible.
 These are scientists, not actors in a Bollywood movie!
 Bharat Biotech MS Krishna Ella has the following to say when questioned about the efficiency of their vaccine,